solarwinds/solarwinds-snap-agent-docker/README.md

 By default, RBAC is enabled in the deploy manifests.
 If you are not using RBAC you can deploy [swisnap-agent-daemonset.yaml](deploy/base/daemonset/swisnap-agent-daemonset.yaml) removing the reference to the Service Account.

-To deploy the Deployment to Kubernetes verify you have an appoptics-token secret already created an run:
+To deploy the Deployment to Kubernetes verify you have an appoptics-token secret already created and run:
 ``` bash
 kubectl apply -k ./deploy/base/deployment/
 ```